RavensbourneWebMedia/UX-design/sessions/10/README.md

 * **Ideation**: we'll come up with 10 ideas for a *digital object* (an app, a website, a bot, a browser plugin..) that tackles filter bubbles
 * **Interviews**: we'll ask people (unbiased) questions to validate our idea(s)

-All the material for today is in [this presentation](https://docs.google.com/presentation/d/1aeS1devIv-9eVnUuvArntvLG1uvt9YcqsV6q35Pfz0w/edit?usp=sharing).
+All the material for today is in [this presentation](https://docs.google.com/presentation/d/1a3CqIB11DHJV-huNM-Y1Y_tMyYJy3yb7TKYiuwmysec/edit#slide=id.g220bfb8030_0_116).

 [![](assets/what-to-do.png)](https://docs.google.com/presentation/d/1aeS1devIv-9eVnUuvArntvLG1uvt9YcqsV6q35Pfz0w/edit?usp=sharing)

 # Homework

+Review the 10 concepts that you created in class and assess the interviews that you conducted at Rave.
+Will you Pivot, persevere or kill you idea?
+Work through the ideas and modify them so you have a strong concept.
+Bring **one** for next week that you believe you would like to prototype.

 ### Blog